barba4real/barba4real/README.md

 Customer Support and Technical Operations professional with experience supporting users, troubleshooting system issues, and delivering reliable service in fast-paced, remote environments.

-I specialize in resolving customer issues across email, chat, and voice channels while identifying root causes and improving overall user experience.
+I specialize in resolving user issues across email, chat, and voice channels while identifying root causes and improving overall user experience.

-With a background in building and supporting web-based systems, I understand both the customer and technical sides of SaaS products — enabling me to effectively bridge communication between users and engineering teams.
+With a background in building and supporting web-based systems, I understand both the customer and technical sides of SaaS products — enabling me to bridge communication between users and technical teams and contribute to faster issue resolution.

 ---